Can I run it? Find out what games your PC can run now!

-Demos and Trials
+Demos and trials

+You can also run a demo of the game, but these have unfortunately become quite rare in modern PC gaming.
+(Steam also offers free trials of games, so if you’re interested but unsure, then just test.)
 If a game you’re interested in does offer a demo, though, be smart and try it out before you buy it!
 Even with refunds in play, it can often take days to get your money back on a game that doesn’t work with your system.

+And that’s just about everything!
 We hope that this article helped you learn how to tell if your computer can run a game.
 If you have any other questions or concerns, comment below and let us know!
 We’ll do our best to help you.

 If you’re interested in our PC builds, we also provide expected levels of performance in the most popular PC games in each of our build guides, with numbers for games like League of Legends, PUBG, Fortnite, Destiny 2, Overwatch, and more!

 What is can you run it?